 Bonterra not only commits to organic and sustainable, they go the extra mile into biodynamic farming, sometimes irreverently called voodoo viticulture.
 Regardless of the put-down, biodynamic consistently produces quality wine.
 The Bonterra website explains: “systems function together to create a single living organism: the farm as a whole.
 We farm our Biodynamic ranches striving to achieve this ideal with as few external inputs as possible.
 Biodynamic farming is a holistic view of agriculture with high awareness of the interconnectivity between earth, plants, animals, humans, the moon and planets.”

-Bonterra Sauvignon Blanc, North Coast, California 201 is easy drinking crowd pleaser.
-Excellent introduction to sauv blanc.
-Pair with shellfish; poached salmon; grilled fish; light fish; pasta with seafood; baked/rotisserie chicken; chicken salad sandwich; pork loin roast; Asian fusion cuisine; garden salads; milder cheeses. $13
+Bonterra Sauvignon Blanc, North Coast, California 2018 is excellent introduction to sauv blanc.
+Good, crisp acidity with good fruit.
+Easy drinker, especially for a sauvignon blanc.
+Pair with shellfish; poached salmon; grilled fish; light fish; pasta with seafood; baked/rotisserie chicken; chicken salad sandwich; pork loin roast; Asian fusion cuisine; garden salads; milder cheeses. $13-15

 Click on the link to the Bonterra website below to get a more complete appreciation of Bonterra and its commitment to biodynamic farming practices and biodynamic in general.
 Also, there are other very interesting video links.